Ordinary Time: June 13th

 Anthony is one of the most popular saints in the Church.
 He is the patron of lost things and numerous other causes.
 In Brazil, he is considered a general of the army; he is the patron of the poor and has been recognized as a wonderworker from the moment of his death.

 - St. Anthony was a great lover of the poor.
-Deprive yourself of some treat and put the money saved in the poor box.
+Deny yourself of some treat and put the money saved in the poor box.

 - St. Anthony's Bread refers to an episode told in the Rigaldina, the oldest life of St. Anthony.
 A Paduan mother, who lived near the Basilica during its construction, had left little Thomas, her 20-month-old son, alone in the kitchen.
 The little boy, while playing, ended up head first in a tub of water.
 His mother found him lifeless.
 She screamed desperately but she didn't give up.
 She called on the Saint.
 She made a vow: if she obtained the blessing of her child back to life, she would donate to the poor bread equal to the weight of her son to the poor.
 Her prayer was answered.
 Read more about St. Anthony's Bread.